Outside Nevada Accuplacer Info

 If you do not have the opportunity to take Accuplacer in Reno, Las Vegas or at any of the other colleges in Nevada, you can take it at a local college or university outside Nevada.

 Unfortunately, CollegeBoard does not provide a list of institutions or testing sites that give Accuplacer.
-Additionally, neither the Math/Stats Department nor the Math Center has this information.
+Additionally, the Testing Center does not have this information.
 Students and parents should call surrounding colleges and universities to ask if they offer Accuplacer testing.

 - The scores must be faxed directly from the testing center at the local institution and not from the student, parent, high school teacher, etc.

-- The Math Center will only accept the official "Score Report" print out from Accuplacer.
+- UNR will only accept the official "Score Report" print out from Accuplacer.
 Here is an example.

 - The score report vary slightly from institution to institution, as each college or university can determine what is printed on the score report.
 In order to be valid for UNR placement the score report must contain the following:

 - The student's first and last name, and date of birth.

 - The raw scores from the Accuplacer tests.

 - The date the student took the test.

 *Please note that students will have to abide by any and all policies/fees set by the other institutions.

 Important Additional Information:

 Unlike the ACT and SAT, Accuplacer is NOT "standard" from school to school.